 Location: La Manaclita is located between two cities along Duarte Highway, in the heart of the island, about 1 h 30 m NNW from Santo Domingo.
 A four-wheel drive vehicle is required.

-Launching Spot Altitude AGL [m]: 500
+Launch Altitude AGL [m]: 500

 Conditions and flight: